Offlee Wild: Racing career

 "[Smith] was a 100% hay, oats and water guy," said Robbins.
 "He wouldn't do a lot of things other trainers would do, like using steroids, which were then legal.
-A lot of these trainers would use every legal avenue available, and he wouldn't even use something like GastroGard to treats ulcers.
+A lot of these trainers would use every legal avenue available, and he wouldn't even use something like GastroGard to treat ulcers.
 I wanted to be on a level playing field, as long as everything was legal.
 Offlee Wild was getting thinner and thinner and looking like a greyhound.
 Taking him away from [Smith] was one of the toughest decisions I ever had to make."

 After switching trainers, Offlee Wild won his next start, an allowance race at Belmont Park on May 14, 2004.
 On June 14, he again met Funny Cide, this time in the Massachusetts Handicap at Suffolk Downs on June 19.
 Offlee Wild stalked behind the pace set by Funny Cide and The Lady's Groom, then moved alongside them in the stretch.
 The three battled to the wire, with Offlee Wild prevailing by a head.
 "That was one of my favorite races ever," Robbins said later.
 "It even made the number three SportsCenter highlight that weekend on ESPN."

 Unfortunately, the colt bowed a tendon following the race, which would normally have led to the colt's retirement.
 Instead, Robbins offered to try a new surgical treatment performed by Dr. Larry Bramalage at Rood & Riddle Equine Hospital.
 After the surgery, Bramalage gave the colt a good prognosis for recovery but the discharge notes stated that he would be unlikely to return at the same level.

 At age five, Offlee Wild returned to racing in the John B. Campbell Handicap at Laurel Park on February 19, 2005, finishing second.
 On April 2, he returned to the winner's circle with an 8 1/2 length win in the mud at Aqueduct in the Excelsior Breeders’ Cup Handicap.
 He then finished 6th in the Grade I Pimlico Special on May 20.

 His next start was the Grade I Suburban Handicap at Belmont Park on July 2 facing a strong field that included Funny Cide, Pollard's Vision and Evening Attire.
 Dutrow was serving a suspension so his assistant Juan Rodriguez saddled the colt.
 Offlee Wild raced in fourth for much of the race, then moved to the lead in the stretch and held off a late charge to win by 1 1/4 lengths.
 The time was a solid 2:00.50 for 10 furlongs.